top of page

 Managing Social Interactions

 Socializing can be draining, especially in large groups.
-Setting boundaries and pacing interactions helps maintain energy.
+Setting boundaries and pacing interactions helps maintain your energy.

 • Plan shorter visits.